 Delicious, easy whole smoked turkey breast with just a few simple steps!
-This is a smoked turkey WITHOUT BRINE for no mess or extra planning.
-An overnight dry rub and a few hours in the smoker produce the most delicious, juicy turkey breast ever!
+This is a smoked turkey WITH NO BRINE for no mess or extra planning.
+A turkey dry rub for smoking and a few hours in the smoker produce the most delicious, juicy turkey breast ever!

 One thing about turkey: people either love it or "meh" it and really love sides.
 I fall on the "sides are preferable" side (lol) of things generally, unless the turkey is really freaking good.

 And let me say this: smoked turkey is really freaking good.

 I LOVE smoking turkeys for Thanksgiving or Christmas.
 The benefits are endless: the oven is free for side dishes to bake, and the low + slow way the smoker works means that the turkey stays super flavorful and juicy.

 - This is a smoked turkey breast without brine.
 I've brined turkeys over the years, and honestly I don't think it's worth it.
 The amount of liquid + time + fear of mess (yes I have spilled turkey brine, yes it was awful) just doesn't add up to THAT much extra flavor, for me.

 - Smoking a turkey, on the other hand, adds TONS of extra flavor.

 - Instead of brining, I do a dry rub overnight, uncovered, for the turkey.
 This allows the skin of the turkey to really dry out, so you'll still want to let the turkey be totally thawed by the night before you'd like to cook it.